write FTP URLs in file name text fields or when using the command line application?

 The different components obey the following rules:

-An optional password.
-If present, it follows the user name
+password An optional password.
+If present, it follows the user

 The user name (and password), if present, are followed by a